 Focusing on contractile bundles, we then examined a different parameter regime known to trigger sustained pattern dynamics.
-For isotropic gels, previous work has shown that reducing friction triggers chaotic dynamics as the distance between high-density regions, $2\pi/\nu_{\rm crit}$, becomes comparable or smaller than the hydrodynamic length scale \cite{hannezo2015}, thus enabling their mechanical interaction.
+For isotropic gels, previous work has shown that reducing friction triggers chaotic dynamics as the distance between high-density regions, $\ell_{\rm pattern} = 2\pi/\nu_{\rm crit}$, becomes comparable or smaller than the hydrodynamic length scale \cite{hannezo2015}, thus enabling their mechanical interaction.
 In a model devoid of orientational order, reducing friction is equivalent to increasing $\bar{k}_d$.
 In our model, however, we can either reduce $\gamma$, which in non-dimensional terms means increasing $\bar{k}_d$, $\bar{a}$, $\bar{b}$ and $\bar{\lambda}_\odot$ in concert, or increase $\bar{k}_d$ while leaving all other non-dimensional parameters fixed.
 The first of these choices leads to dynamic and hierarchical networks with very dense and highly-aligned bundles, which coexist with perpendicular weak bundles with much lower density enrichment and ordering.
 These two families of bundles enclose cells of isotropic and sparse gel, Fig.~\ref{fig3}c(I).
 Junctions where two or more dense bundles meet are very unfavorable and short-lived, but junctions of two dense and a weak bundle are much more stable.
-Because bundles are mechanically coupled, the networks actively reorganizes in events where dense bundles become weak bundles and vice-versa, inset and Movie~6(I).
-We note that here total tension along bundles is much larger than perpendicular to them, Supplementary Fig.~2(d), and hence the persistent dynamics are unrelated to the previously described behavior of extensile bundles.
+Because bundles are mechanically coupled, the network actively reorganizes in events where dense bundles become weak bundles and vice-versa, inset and Movie~6(I).
+We note that here $\sigma_{\parallel} > \sigma_{\perp}$, Fig.~\ref{fig3}c(I) and Supp.~Fig.~\ref{supplem_fig_2}d, and hence the persistent dynamics are unrelated to the previously described behavior of extensile bundles.